fieldtrip/website/example/read_neuromag_mri_and_create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space.md

     cfg.name           = 'temp';
     [segmentedmri]     = ft_volumesegment(cfg, mri_real)

-    %check how it looks; does the segmented mri fit into the mri?
+    % check how it looks; does the segmented mri fit into the mri?
 Probably not
-    %because of neuromag coordinates (x and y are swapped) and a bug in volume
+    % because of neuromag coordinates (x and y are swapped) and a bug in volume
-    %segment.
+    % segment.
     cfg                = [];
     test               = segmentedmri;
     test.avg.pow       = test.gray+test.white;
     test.anatomy       = mri_real.anatomy;
     cfg.funparameter   = 'avg.pow';
     cfg.interactive    = 'yes';
-    ft_sourceplot(cfg,test);
+    ft_sourceplot(cfg, test);

 ** Figure 1 The segmented mri**
 {% include image src="/assets/img/example/read_neuromag_mri_and_create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space/segmri.jpg" %}

     %make the single_shell headmodel
     cfg                = [];
-    hdm                = ft_prepare_singleshell(cfg,segmentedmri);
+    headmodel          = ft_prepare_singleshell(cfg, segmentedmri);

     %make the leadfield normalised to the mni template
     %normalise the mri first